fibo/fibo.github.io/_posts/2014-02-14-git-shell-windows-tips.md

   - Git
   - Windows
 description: >
-    There are a lot of goodies and tips it is worth to know when you install Git shell on Windows
+    There are a lot of goodies and tips it is worth to know when you install Git shell on Windows.
 ---

 ## Requirements